 - Cover letter

 - Three letters of recommendation (one academic, one professional and one other – academic/professional)

 - Personal statement of interest in pursuing the Administrative Fellowship at Penn State Health Milton S. Hershey Medical Center

 - Official graduate school transcript

-If you are unable to attach letters of recommendation or your transcript to the online application, please send the information in one packet to:
+If an applicant is unable to attach letters of recommendation or a transcript to the online application, the information may be mailed in one packet to:

 Penn State Health Milton S. Hershey Medical Center